rohanvemu/modezio/README.md

 # modezio
-MOD-EZ-IO repository contains all the code and linked diagrams used for our project.
+MOD-EZ-IO repository contains all the code and linked files used for our project.